vietanhnl95/matthew-effect-analysis/README.md

 ## Purpose

-This repo contain crawlers and analasis notebooks to explore the Matthew effect
+This repo contains crawlers and analytical notebooks to explore the Matthew effect

 To learn more about Matthew effect, please read https://en.wikipedia.org/wiki/Matthew_effect